-A key advantage to having a single DaaS Data at Rest service is that you only have a single repository to protect.
-You don’t end up with your data spread over multiple services each of which has its own data repository.
-You can backup a single repository and know that your data is consistent across the solution instead of having to backup multiple database across multiple services and not knowing the consistency of the solution data if you had to execute a restore after a failure.
+A key advantage to using a DAS is that you only have a single Data at Rest repository to protect.
+You don’t end up with your data spread over multiple applications and micro-services, each of which has its own data repository.
+You can backup a single repository and know that your data is consistent across the solution, instead of having to backup multiple databases across multiple services, and not knowing the consistency of the solution data if you had to execute a restore after a failure.

-A critical success factor for modern business architecture is sustainability – we need to be able to maintain existing functionality and rapidly adapt to changing business needs without incurring significant costs or risks.
+A critical success factor for modern business architecture is sustainability – we need to be able to maintain existing functionality and rapidly adapt to changing business needs, without incurring significant costs or risks.

 Using a data agnostic approach for our Data at Rest repository means that we can easily make changes to our underlying data models.
 For example, we can easily:

 - Add or remove fields – its just XML!

 - Add or remove whole Concepts

 - Restructure how Concepts inter-relate

 - Add new functionality to extend our CRUD+

 - Change our underlying database storage technology if more effective and efficient solutions become available

 Maintaining a strict separation of concerns means that we can make changes to how our data is stored without impacting how it is shared (in motion), used (in action) or presented.